thesofakillers/nlgoals/documents/proposal/proposal.md

 many of these papers in the field.
 These works however mostly focus on their contributions to planning performance, learning efficiency and other more common RL metrics of success.
 Using techniques similar to those developed by
-@pan_effects_2022 and taking inspiration from the recent works cited above, this work hopes to explore the question: **to what extent can natural language interfaces curtail the issue of reward hacking in RL?**
+@pan_effects_2022 and @lee_pebble_2021 and taking inspiration from the recent works cited above, this work hopes to explore the question: **to what extent can natural language interfaces curtail the issue of reward hacking in RL?**

 ## Potential outcomes and focus points